dinhtt-randrise/dinhtt-randrise/README.md

  o Goal: The goal of the project is to provide online service for taking notes from a lecture on Internet. o Current Supports: English & Vietnamese.
 YouTube & DailyMotion. o Future Plan:
+   1. Improve and master related technologies:
+     - Text segmentation (Topic segmentation)
+     - Keyword extraction
+     - Video transcription
+     - Question generation
-   1. Take notes from screens
+   2. Take notes from screens
-   2. Support more video/audio platforms
+   3. Support more video/audio platforms
-   3. Support more languages (Japanese, Chinese, Korean, etc.)
+   4. Support more languages (Japanese, Chinese, Korean, etc.)
-   4. Build LLM model and publish on HuggingFace
+   5. Build LLM model and publish on HuggingFace

 ==> 1.
 LAL-24: PII Data Detection <==